Smartest Choice for Your Commercial Water Softener System

 The key to having your commercial water softener attain its optimal life expectancy and consequently recoup sufficient returns on your investment is to properly service it.
 This is accomplished by frequently regenerating your exchange resins.

-➣How Do You Regenerate Commercial Water Softener Systems?
+➣How Do You Regenerate Commercial Water Softening Systems?

 Water softener regeneration is a recharge process that involves the flushing out of seized hardness minerals from the resin bed.
 Regeneration makes certain your IX commercial water softener system maintains its optimal productivity over 15-20 years.

 Once the resin bed is saturated with the seized hardness minerals, the control valve automatically launches the regeneration process.
 A brine or salt solution held in the brine tank is flushed into the mineral tank where it runs for approximately ten minutes.
 The control valve dictates when the regeneration process is needed and which regeneration approach is employed.
 The typical regeneration approaches are demand regeneration and time-initiated regeneration.

 This approach has the timer on the control valve programmed to initiate regeneration after a specified period.
 Typically, it is after a number of days that the water softener system is hardly in use.

 This approach initiates the regeneration process once a specified quantity of hard water has been softened.
 It is initiated by the control valve and it is the preferred regeneration approach by most users.

 ➣What is Mushing in Commercial Water Softener Systems?